Why Customer Marketing Needs To Reach Beyond References

-Quick.
-What is the first thing that comes to mind when you hear the term “customer marketing”?
+Quick: what’s the first thing that comes to mind when you hear the phrase “customer marketing”?

-While she agrees that reference programs are an important component of customer marketing, Bo believes that companies not willing to look beyond the reference horizon are missing out on the full range of value that comes with customer marketing.
+While she agrees that reference programs are an important component of customer marketing, Bo believes that companies who aren’t willing to look beyond the reference horizon are missing out on the full range of value that comes with customer marketing.

 - customer referral programs